 Birds love cherries.
 Because of this, you’ll either have to share your cherries with the birds, or cover your tree with netting to prevent the birds from getting at your crop.
-Sometimes you can prevent birds from taking as much as they can by hanging scare devices like aluminum pie pans from the limbs of the tree.
+Sometimes, you can prevent birds from taking as much by hanging scare devices, like aluminum pie pans, from the limbs of the tree.

 When harvesting your growing cherry trees, taste the cherries before picking them.
 Sour cherries are soft and juicy when they are ripe.
 Sweet cherries are ready when their color is uniform and they have a sweet flavor in a meaty fruit.